algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Project out of scope

-- Make a game that is not pleasant to play.
 - To create the game that has another objective of the main game.
 - To create the game in another language than assembly.
 - To develop the game that does not work/launch.